 Nutrition Tips to Keep Your Parents Healthy: Online Course Module 3

 Are you watching an aging parent struggle with ongoing health issues that never seem to improve?
 Is mom or dad in and out of the hospital?
-If so, poor nutrition may be the culprit.
-Learn why good nutrition is especially important for older adults with multiple health issues and get tips to keep your parents healthy
+If so, poor nutrition or a lack of activity may be the culprits.
+Learn why good nutrition and daily activity are especially important for older adults with multiple health issues and get tips to keep your parents healthy

-In this online caregiver program, caregiving expert Pamela D Wilson shares a step-by-step plan to identify and respond to nutritional concerns in elderly parents.
+In this online caregiver program, caregiving expert Pamela D Wilson shares a step-by-step plan to identify and respond to changes in eating habits and lower activity levels in elderly parents.

 Many things can affect the nutritional health of aging parents.
 These include medications, mood, physical activity, the senses of smell, taste, and feeling plus medical treatments like chemotherapy and radiation.

 With age, the body responds differently to food and has more difficulty absorbing nutrients.
 Learn about changes in the aging body and how chronic diseases can affect nutrition.

 Find out how to request a nutritional evaluation from a primary care physician so that you can help loved ones feel better and stay healthy.

 Research articles supporting this module are linked below in the text to make it easy for you to gain the knowledge you need to advocate for the care of elderly parents.